Topics of interest

 Philip Tchernavskij, Université Paris-Sud

-Philip programs so that we all might program less.
-He works on infrastructure for software that can be pulled apart and put back together by end-users to fit them and their communities.
+Philip works on infrastructure for software that can be pulled apart and put back together by end-users to fit them and their communities.
 He is trying to make software tools more like analog hand tools, which can generally be selected, combined, shared, and altered in ways that we have learned software should not be.
-Besides rethinking the languages and architectures we use to build interactive systems, this involves questioning the contemporary roles of designers, developers, and users.
+Besides rethinking the languages and architectures we use to build interactive systems, this involves questioning the current roles of designers, developers, and users.

 Format and dates

-Submit your papers by February 1, 2018 using the EasyChair link below.
+Submit your papers by January 21st, 2019 on EasyChair.
 We welcome both short (3000 words) and long (9000 words) papers.
-For some (by no means complete) inspiration on what the papers might look like, check out the papers from Salon des Refusés 2017.
+For some (by no means complete) inspiration on what the papers might look like, check out the papers from previous editions of Salon des Refusés.

 - Deadline for submissions: